-A 230-volt socket, for powering household electric appliances.
+Heated exterior mirrors, and a 230-volt socket, for powering household electric appliances.

 Wheels made from aluminium alloy, which are lighter and often more attractive than steel wheels with plastic covers, and a tyre inflator kit.
 (A full-sized steel spare wheel is available as an option at extra cost.)

 A hill-descent control system aimed at light off-roading.
 It operates the brakes automatically to maintain a steady speed down inclines.